rdpate/pyr/readme.md

     [('a', None), ('b', '1'), ('cc', None), ('dd', ''), ('ee', '2')] ['foo', 'bar baz']

-## Options
+## Options & Arguments

+Options must come before all arguments.
 All options follow identical syntax in two flavors: short and long.
 Short options start with a single hyphen and are named with a single character followed by the value, if any.
 Long options start with double hyphens, separate the name and value with equals ("="), and allow distinguishing an empty value from no value.
 Any short option may be specified as a long option with a single-character name (eg. --a, --b=X).

-Options must come before all arguments.

-## Arguments

 Arguments follow all options.
 The first argument either starts without a hyphen or is one of two special arguments: "-", which is retained, or "--", which is discarded.